createdbyx/Codefarts.IoC/README.md

 - Uses single mechanism for instantiation in the form of callbacks
 - Has MaxInstantiationDepth property you can set to prevent invoking object hiararchies beyond a certian nesting depth.
 - Legitimately tiny and simplistic code base that you can read through and understand.
-- 123 unit tests and counting with almost full code coverage.
+- 130 unit tests and counting with almost full code coverage.
 - Can resolve object members like properties and fields.
-But requires a separate call to an extension method~~~~.
+But requires a separate call to an extension method.

 ### Known Issues